Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Methodology

 \subsubsection{Heterogeneous Feature Alignment(HFA)}

-In practice, we have observed that the entity-specific features significantly affect the model performance.
-However, simply mapping those features onto the same dimension and then sharing them across different entities is sub-optimal.
-With heterogeneous feature schemas, we have to design a module that can properly handle the alignment of entity-specific features.
-To this end, we develop a Heterogeneous Feature Alignment (HFA) structure that is capable of selecting and aligning those entity-specific features.
+In practice, entity-specific features significantly affect the model performance, some features are beneficial to the extraction of common knowledge, while others are harmful.
+And, with heterogeneous feature schemas, we have to design a module that can properly handle the alignment of entity-specific features.
+To this end, we develop a Heterogeneous Feature Alignment (HFA) structure that is capable of scaling and aligning those entity-specific features.

-HFA first utilizes explicit and implicit interactions between entity-specific features and entity-shared features to jointly assess the importance of each entity-specific feature.
-With the importance score, HFA further augments those features with high scores.
+HFA first utilizes explicit and implicit feature cross between entity-specific features and shared features (user profile, click sequence, entity-shared feature) to jointly assess the importance of each entity-specific feature.
+Then, HFA augments those features with the importance score.
 Finally, HFA maps the entity-specific features (from both source and target entities) into the same dimension for alignment, and then concatenates the resulting vector with the shared features.
 The whole process can be illustrated as \autoref{fig:cross}.
+Taking source domain samples as an example.
+For $\mathbf{v}^s_{spec}$, we adopt the Cross network in DCN~\cite{wang2017deep} as the explicit feature cross and exploit multilayer perceptron(MLP) as the implicit feature cross.
+Here, we use \textit{ex} and \textit{im} to denote the word \textit{explicit} and \textit{implicit} represently.